ta9yu/shinobi-ui/README.md

-# Shinobi UI Theme for Atom
+# Shinobi UI Syntax Theme

 A dark theme for Atom.